 1933 Philadelphia Athletics

 Owner/Manager Connie Mack put the Philadelphia Athletics through a fire sale following the 1933 season.
 On December 12, he traded Mickey Cochrane to the Detroit Tigers for Johnny Pasek and $100,000 and then traded Pasek and former 20-game winner George Earnshaw to the Chicago White Sox for Charlie Berry and $20,000.
 On the same day he traded another future Hall of Famer, sending Lefty Grove, Max Bishop and Rube Walberg to the Boston Red Sox for Rabbit Warstler, Bob Kline and $125,000.
+That fateful day became known as "Black Tuesday" in Philadelphia.

 The late 1970s Oakland Athletics